SABS-R3-Epidemiology/epiabm/pyEpiabm/README.md

 # pyEpiabm

-This is the python backend for epiabm
+This is the python backend for epiabm.